Kinichi Hagimoto: Shichoritsu 100% Otoko (100% viewer rating man)

 Hagimoto is not only skilled at making ordinary performers into professional comedians, but also in drawing out the comedic side of celebrities.
 Among those he developed into comedic starts includes Kiyoshi Maekawa (singer, previously a "cool" character actor), Hiroshi Uchiyama and Cool Five (mood ballad group), Rie Nakahara (young ballad singer), Junko Maya (formerly a stage actress), and Masaru Shiga (villain actor).

 However, though Hagimoto's popularity and fame rose through his programs, many stars were washed up in the process.

 By appearing on his programs, many stars sacrificed their acting or musical careers.
 Though their renewed popularity was mostly due to Hagimoto's talents, many became overconfident in their own abilities.
-One example is Seiroku Saitō, who gained sudden fame appearing on Kin Doko, but was rarely seen on television afterward.
+One example is Seiroku Saito, who gained sudden fame appearing on Kin Doko, but was rarely seen on television afterward.

-Aside from starring in and producing top-rate variety programs, he became the face of programs beginning with Sutā Tanjō (NTV) in 1971, continuing with Ōru stā Kazoku Taikō Utagassen (Fuji) as host, the still running 24-Jikan Terebi ("24 Hour Television") (NTV) from 1978, and also in radio on the Rajio Charitī Myūjikkuson ("Radio Charity Music-thon") (Nippon Hōsō) from 1975.
+Aside from starring in and producing top-rate variety programs, he became the face of programs beginning with Suta Tanjo (NTV) in 1971, continuing with Oru sta Kazoku Taiko Utagassen (Fuji) as host, the still running 24-Jikan Terebi ("24 Hour Television") (NTV) from 1978, and also in radio on the Rajio Chariti Myujikkuson ("Radio Charity Music-thon") (Nippon Hoso) from 1975.

 Hagimoto went on a six-month "recharge" hiatus from all his regular programs starting in March 1985.
 He stated that he didn't have the confidence to maintain the popularity of his "100% Otoko" level, also commenting that he was tired of the ad lib style programs that were becoming popular at the time.
 He reportedly never liked ad-lib, often begging partner Sakagami backstage to stick to the script.
 However, in regards to requests from NTV director Takao Saito to follow the script he commented that "performers have pride as performers", and was known to ad-lib on stage at times.